lachlan-ibm/ibmvia_autoconf/README.md

 - *depreciated* `ISVA_MGMT_OLD_PWD` :: if a password change for the administrator account (eg. from the default) is required, the old password can be specified with this environment variable.
 If present the administrator's password will be changed from `MGMT_OLD_PASSWORD` to `MGMT_PASSWORD`
+- `IVIA_PUBLISH_SNAPSHOT_SLEEP` (optional) :: number of seconds to deplay after publishing a configuration snapshot.
+                                              This property can be used to allow time for the configuration to be replicated in the filesystem or for the configuration container to stabilize after publishing a snapshot.
 - `IVIA_KUBERNETES_YAML_CONFIG` (optional) :: path to Kubernetes configuration yaml for kubernetes deployments.
   - Note: If your kubernetes cluster requires mutual authentication (TLS) then a pem certificate file must also be available to IBM VIA Configurator
   - Note: When run from a Kubernetes cluster a Service Account can be used in place of a YAML configuration file
 - *depreciated* `ISVA_KUBERNETES_YAML_CONFIG` (optional) :: path to Kubernetes configuration yaml for kubernetes deployments.
+- `KUBERNETES_CLIENT_SLEEP` (optional) :: number of seconds to delay after requesting a restart of the runtime containers managed by the automated configuration tool.
+Use this property to allow time for the runtime containers to fetch the latest snapshot and apply the configuration.
 - `IVIA_EXT_USER` :: The user to continue configuration as once the Management Authentication configuration has been applied.
 This may be required if you are using an external LDAP registry or OIDC identity provider for management authentication.
 If external authentication has previously been configured, then